-Survey: a third of Nevadans will not get the COVID-19 vaccine, minorities less likely
+Survey: A third of Nevadans will not get the COVID-19 vaccine, minorities less likely

-A new survey shows that roughly a third of Nevadans will not get the COVID-19 vaccine, and researchers want more Nevadans weigh in to answer why.
+LAS VEGAS (FOX5) -- A new survey shows that roughly a third of Nevadans will not get the COVID-19 vaccine, and researchers want more Nevadans weigh in.

 Organizers at the University of Nevada Reno hope that results will help with education and outreach to those populations with specific concerns.

-The study, analyzing responses of 5,000 Nevadans so far, shows that 65 percent of Nevadans are likely to get the vaccine, and 35 percent are not.
+The study, analyzing responses of 5,000 Nevadans so far, shows that 65% of Nevadans are likely to get the vaccine, and 35% are not.

 "We need to get higher.
-The experts say we need 85 percent to get vaccinated to achieve this herd immunity," Professor Mark Riddle said.
+The experts say we need 85% to get vaccinated to achieve this herd immunity," Professor Mark Riddle said.

 Those with college educations, residents of urban areas, and those 55 and older are also more likely to get the vaccine, according to results.